durgaprsd04/MPy3/README.md

 ##List of source files
 As you can see the of source files that are in the folder includes a MP3 cutter using a simple script.
 I will put in the rest of scripts ported to python.
 As of now 09/1 I have added a utility to read MP3 file content.
 Will merge it to the main reader soon.
+As of 11/01 I have added the centre of gravity, it is incomplete in the last part.